China’s weekly export container shipping index rises

 China’s index of export container transport edged up in the past week, according to the Shanghai Shipping Exchange.

-The sub-reading for the South America service led the increase with a week-on-week growth of 6.8 percent, followed by that for the W/C America service, which rose 4.2 percent from the previous week.
+The sub-reading for the South America service led the increase with a week-on-week growth of 6 percent, followed by that for the mediterranean service, which rose 5.4 percent from the previous week.

 The CCFI tracks spot and contractual freight rates from Chinese container ports for 12 shipping routes across the globe, based on data from 22 international carriers.